Bestia Salvaje

-Juan Manuel Rodriguez Carillo (February 11, 1962 – March 20, 2008) was a Mexican luchador, best known by his ring name Bestia Salvaje, who competed in Mexican and international promotions during the 1980s and 1990s, most notably with Emilio Charles Jr. and Scorpio Jr. as part of the stable Los Talibanes.
+Juan Manuel Rodriguez Carillo (February 11, 1962 – March 20, 2008) was a Mexican professional wrestler, best known by his ring name Bestia Salvaje.
+He competed in Mexican and international promotions during the 1980s and 1990s, most notably with Emilio Charles Jr. and Scorpio Jr. as part of the stable Los Talibanes.
 A second-generation wrestler, he was the son of Espectro II, the brother of Corazón Salvaje and the brother-in-law of Charrito de Oro.

-During his career he wrestled mainly for Empresa Mexicana de Lucha Libre (EMLL), later known as Consejo Mundial de Lucha Libre (CMLL).
-He had several feuds during his career including ones against Ringo Mendoza, Mano Negra, and Héctor Garza.
+During his career, he wrestled mainly for Empresa Mexicana de Lucha Libre (EMLL), later known as Consejo Mundial de Lucha Libre (CMLL).
+He had several feuds during his career, including ones against Ringo Mendoza, Mano Negra and Héctor Garza.
 He won the CMLL World Tag Team Championship twice with Scorpio Jr., and the CMLL World Trios Championship with Emilio Charles Jr. and Sangre Chicana.
 He wrestled the last match of his career two months before his death in January 2008 in Guadalajara, Mexico.